ComicScrip/contacts-api/README.md

 ## Without Docker

-Install MySQL (5.7) on your OS.
+Install MySQL on your OS and create two databases on your MySQL instance :
+- customer_api_database
+- customer_api_database_test

-Then, change variables in .env file to match your MySQL DB settings (you'll have to manually create the dev and tess databases in your MySQL instance).
+Then, change variables in .env file to match your MySQL DB settings

 ### Run the app